- As low as $385/Night

 - Private vacation home

-Unwind in our cavernous and relaxing Coastal Cottage.
+Unwind in our roomy and peaceful Coastal Cottage.
 Centrally located, 20 mins. from beaches, downtown Charleston, 15 mins. to airport & 5 mins. from Daniel Island where there are walking trails, eateries, grocery store, and much more!
 Guests have access to our dock for fishing, appreciating our epic sunsets, as well as beach chairs/umbrella/cooler.
 Other amenities include fire pit, outdoor play kitchen, tree swings, board games, & more! allow Up to 2 family pets, each less than 75lbs.

 About the Area